9 Ways Social Harmony is Preserved

 There are many ways a social construct maintains its harmony.
-However, not all the ways it does it are completely positive or completely negative, and other ways are not good nor bad, but simply natural, and it depends on the specific social construct.
+However, not all of these ways are completely positive or completely negative, and some are neither good nor bad, but simply natural, and it depends on the specific social construct.

-It creates a system of laws that brings freedom at the same time it brings submission, and may bring reward the same as punishment.
+It creates a system of laws that brings freedom at the same time it brings submission, and may bring reward as well as punishment.

 It creates many organizations of enforcement to ensure that the population is functional and obedient to the laws of the state.

 It creates a system of ideas whose purpose is to be collectively believed as true, to further maintain not only obedience, but to promote social coherence among its members.
-Some include: religion, culture, a set of norms and ceremonies.
+Some of these include religion, culture, a set of norms and ceremonies.

-As said before, it promotes those who remain loyal and productive to it, and punishes those who do not, or even do the opposite: protest and rebel, with the worst being committing crimes.
-This is true even in democracies, even if in a possibility of low frequencies.
+As mentioned before, it promotes those who remain loyal and productive to it, and punishes those who do not, or even do the opposite: protest and rebel, with the worst being committing crimes.
+This is true even in democracies, even if in a low frequency.
 It is a system of carrot and stick: do what is considered in that construct to be good, and you will get the carrot; don’t do good, or even do the opposite of what is seen as good and proper - and you will be persecuted by the stick.

 It could install fear in the minds of people, for them to obey it and to maintain its coherent harmony.
-This fear could expense to different degrees, from threatening to imprison you and to eventually beating you up in the name of the law, to making you afraid from the abnormal and from the unwanted, like having minimal to no social life (abnormal), to being obese (unwanted).
+This fear could extend to different degrees, from threatening to imprison you and to eventually beating you up in the name of the law, to making you afraid of the abnormal and of the unwanted, like having minimal to no social life (abnormal), to being obese (unwanted).

 It could deceive you by presenting you something as true while it isn’t, or showing you only a piece of truth, as the whole truth.
-That is how it might attempt to prevent you to think for yourself and use a healthy sense of skepticism.
-As said before, it even applies to democracies.
+That is how it might attempt to prevent you from thinking for yourself and using a healthy sense of skepticism.
+As mentioned before, this even applies to democracies.

 It may take your achievements as their own in the mind of others, just because you originate from it (school, country, etc.), and apply your achievements as something that is a part of the collective, while in execution is actually your own, distinct achievement.
 Have you, the single individual, have returned a wallet to someone who lost it?
 Great?
 See how much of an altruistic organization we are! …it is a part of promoting social coherence.